Common Practice Questions

 Another way to recognize forced effort when you meditate is to notice if you're having any self-judgmental thoughts as you return your attention to the breath.
 If you can simply notice that the mind has wandered and then come back to the breath, it doesn’t usually take much effort or feel particularly forced.
 But if there is any background sense of, “Oh, no, wandering again.
 How many times has it been now?
 This is hopeless.
 Get back to the breath, dammit!” then that extra layer of judgement can create a sense of needing to force the process.
 That's a lot of work and it can be tiring.

 The bottom line is that being nice to yourself can go a long way towards meditation being fun and helpful.
 Meditation teacher George Mumford's got a great saying, "Welcome back," that you can try.
-In the Ten Percent Happier meditation app you can practice some self-compassion guided meditations or one of these:
+In the Happier meditation app you can practice some self-compassion guided meditations or one of these:

 Quiet Your Inner Critic with Dan Harris